stungeye/Programming-1-Notes/docs/09-file-io/00-file-io.md

 // Open input stream:
 std::ifstream inputFile{"input-file.txt"};
-// Read all Money entries from the file into a vector: std::vector<Money> bank{ // We can constructor vector an iterator: std::istream_iterator<Money>{inputFile},
+// Read all Money entries from the file into a vector: std::vector<Money> bank{ // Constructor the vector using an iterator: std::istream_iterator<Money>{inputFile},
   {} // Short form for the end of the iterator.
 };